akimwong/4_Cgm/README.md

 ## Overview
-<p style="font-size: 15px;"> Collection of data management tools developed within a project management context. </p>
+Collection of data management tools developed within a project management context.
 These solutions focus on automating data collection, processing, vizualization and analysis to enhance project tracking and team collaboration efficiency.

 ## Projects